katrinabrock/bout-duration-distributions/err_sim_review.md

 ### Readability/Performance Tradeoff

 A script of pandas/numpy operations is not readable.
 Doing a for loop or list comprehension (even essentially for loop farmed out to mp) is generally a bit more readable that a matrix-operation-like statement so there is a bit of a tradeoff here.
 A practical approach is probably to focus on readability for the design and sequencing of high level functions and performance for lower level functions.
 (To do this, each function that you create needs to be in a specific place on this heirachy, not mixing high level and low level elements.)
 Somewhere in the middle, these values will bump up against each other.

+### Keep Labels/Metadata with Data

+There's several places where you pass around unlabeled lists and rely on the order to later apply a labeling.
+The most aggregious example of this is the `fit_results` and `fit_results_spec`.
+This is a list of lists.
+The ordering of the outer list doesn't matter, but the ordering of the inner list matters a *lot* as each element corresponds to as set of error params.
+It's very difficult to validate whether the ordering is properly preserved through each function and loop that generates these objects.
+Therefore, it's hard to develop confidence that how you've labeled the final graph actually corresponds to the parameters used to generate the data.

 ## Conceptual/Design Feedback